tytydraco/yessleep/out/I_deliver_mail_to_remote_rural_settlements_One_of_them_I_think_wasnt_supposed_to_be_on_the_map.md

 I opened it.

-Inside was just one word, written in my own handwriting:
+Inside was just two words, written in my own handwriting:

 Come back.